Episode Four [Preview]

 7 Bamx 2228 – 1040 hours

-She studied her old friend in the long sinks mirror.
-Indifference once defined that broad face, but today Sofita’s eyes displayed a warmth unseen since their youth.
-Her hair, lush and long when younger, remained cut above her ear lobes, the longer locks upon her crown pulled back tight by a woefully plain barrette.
+The gape flushed as she studied her old friend in the mirror while washing her hands.
+The hizak’s hair, lush and long when younger, was now cut above her ears, the longer locks atop her crown pulled tight by a plain barrette.

-Eppis lifted her hands from the long sink’s rushing water before punched-starting every hand dryer in the room.
+Eppis finished washing her hands before punch-starting every hand dryer in the room.

 Sofita rolled her eyes.
 “They monitor the gapes?”